 Cornell University offers over 160 undergraduate and graduate programs, as well as continuing education and outreach opportunities.
-ICAD provides media production, instructional design, and website services to many Cornell programs and faculty.
+ICAD has provided media production, instructional design, and website services to many Cornell programs and faculty.

 Humentum‘s mission is to inspire and achieve operational excellence for those organizations working for positive social impact.
 ICAD has worked with Humentum on numerous projects, including a six-course online curriculum for medical professionals in Zambia and a course on leadership with the Maxwell School at Syracuse University in the US.